Last updated on May 14th, 2020 at 10:35 am

 Booking Cheow Lan Lake Tour

 I booked my tour through my hostel in Khao Sok – the Jungle Hostel, after I found out that it’s too Smiley Raft House as well.
 The price is the same no matter which one you book.
-The price is 2,500 Baht and includes 2 lunches, 1 dinner, and 2 breakfast along with transfer to and from your hostel.
+The price is 2,500 Baht and includes 2 lunches, 1 dinner, and 2 breakfasts along with transfers to and from your hostel.

 Essential packing list for Cheow Lan Lake